-In September 2020, the Hungary Initiatives Foundation together with Mathias Corvinus Collegium (Budapest, Hungary) established the Budapest Fellowship Program, a full-time, fully-funded transatlantic fellowship opportunity in Budapest, Hungary, for young American scholars and professionals.
+In September 2020, the Hungary Foundation together with Mathias Corvinus Collegium (Budapest, Hungary) established the Budapest Fellowship Program, a full-time, fully-funded transatlantic fellowship opportunity in Budapest, Hungary, for young American scholars and professionals.
 Among the four selected fellows who accepted the commitment of immersing themselves in Hungarian history and culture, we welcome

 Dr. George Bogden is a visiting senior fellow of the Hungary Foundation and Mathias Corvinus Collegium’s Budapest Fellowship Program, hosted by the Danube Institute.
 George’s research topic, the global politics of the COVID-19 pandemic, for which his mentor to guide him will be István Kiss, political scientist, and an international relations expert.